-Given the strong focus from Microsoft on Azure Kubernetes Services (AKS) as well as Kubernetes in general (Arc for K8S) it’s no surprise that there’s Azure Monitor for containers.
+Given the strong focus from Microsoft on Azure Kubernetes Services (AKS) as well as Kubernetes in general (Arc for K8S), it’s no surprise that there’s Azure Monitor for containers.
 It covers AKS, self-hosted Kubernetes clusters in Azure using AKS Engine, Azure Container Instance (ACI), Azure Red Hat OpenShift and Azure Arc enabled Kubernetes.

 Azure Monitor Container Monitoring (courtesy of Microsoft)

-This Insight shows you which containers are running on each node, along with average CPU and memory usage for AKS and for ACI it tracks processor and memory utilization for container groups and containers.
-This lets you understand the behaviour of the cluster under both average and heavy load, assisting in your capacity planning.
+This Insight shows you which containers are running on each node, along with average CPU and memory usage for AKS, and for ACI it tracks processor and memory utilization for container groups and containers.
+This lets you understand the behavior of the cluster under both average and heavy load, assisting in your capacity planning.
 You can set up alerts for CPU and memory usage thresholds and for health state changes.
 It also integrates with Prometheus and Kube state and Network Policy Manager metrics are gathered.
 It comes (as does several other Insights) with recommended metric alerts to help you get started.

 Azure Monitor Container Node Monitoring (courtesy of Microsoft)

 Azure Key Vault is a service in Azure used to store secrets, passwords, connection strings, and other sensitive information which can either be backed by software or by a Hardware Security Module (HSM).
 Azure Monitor keeps tabs on your Key Vaults (up to 200) by giving you a unified view of requests, performance, failures, and latency.
 There are Overview and Failures workbooks with visualizations that track status codes.